davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 ---
 layout: post
 title: "SmashingConf London 2018"
 desc: "An extremely raw, totally unproofed write up of my notes from SmashingConf London 2018.
-Total butchery of the English langauge.
+Total butchery of the English language.
 You have been warned."
 date: "2018-2-13"
 ---